What's Included in the Price

 Melbourne-Specific Considerations

-Post-1990s homes in outer suburbs like Craigieburn, Tarneit, and Berwick are typically timber-framed on concrete slab.
-These are more straightforward for plumbing work, with the main complexity being slab penetrations if fixtures need to move.
+Outer suburbs (Craigieburn, Tarneit, Berwick).
+Post-1990s timber-framed homes on concrete slab with modern PEX and PVC plumbing.
+The most straightforward renovations, with the main complexity being slab penetrations if fixtures need to move.

 Melbourne Water manages the sewerage network.
-For drainage work that connects to the sewer (which most bathroom renovations involve), your plumber may need to lodge a Minor Works permit.
-Yarra Valley Water, South East Water, and Greater Western Water handle retail water services across different parts of the metro area.
+Your plumber may need to lodge a Minor Works permit for drainage work.
+Yarra Valley Water (north/east), South East Water (south-east), and Greater Western Water (CBD/inner/western) handle retail water services.
 Your plumber should manage the permit process, but confirm it is included in the quote.

 Hiring a Licensed Plumber in VIC